prescient-devices/PD-Nodes/usb-camera/README.md

 Number between `1` and `100` that determines the amount of compression in the captured image. `100`, the default, indicates no compression.

+#### Brightness

+Percentage that sets the relative image brightness.
+The default is 50%.
+This setting may not be available in all cameras, in which case it is ignored.

+#### Contrast

+Percentage that sets the relative image contrast.
+The default is 50%.
+This setting may not be available in all cameras, in which case it is ignored.

+#### Saturation

+Percentage that sets the relative image saturation.
+The default is 50%.
+This setting may not be available in all cameras, in which case it is ignored.

+#### Hue

+Percentage that sets the relative image hue.
+The default is 50%.
+This setting may not be available in all cameras, in which case it is ignored.

 #### Delay

 Approximate delay in milliseconds between the input message and the moment the image is captured.
 The default is no delay.